Equivariant Coarse (Co-)Homology Theories: Examples

-\begin{thm} The contravariant functors $\K_{1-*}(\sHigCorRed(-,-;D))$ and $\K_{1-*}(\sHigCor(-,-;D))$ are coarse cohomology theories on the category of coarsely connected proper metric spaces and coarse maps.
+\begin{thm} The contravariant functors $\K_{1-*}\big(\sHigCorRed(-,-;D)\big)$ and $\K_{1-*}(\sHigCor(-,-;D))$ are co\-arse cohomology theories on the category of proper metric spaces and coarse maps.
 The first one satisfies the flasqueness axiom and the second one the coronality axiom. \end{thm}

-\begin{proof} The long exacts sequences and excision are immediate from \Cref{lem:Willettssurjectivity,lem:sHigCorExcision}.
-The coronality axiom for the second one is clear, because $\sHigCor(K;D)=0$ for all bounded spaces $K$.
-The flasqueness axiom for the first one is the straightforward adaption of \cite[Proposition 3.7]{WillettHomological} to the case with coefficients, with the relative case following from the absolute one due to the long exact sequence.
-It also implies the homotopy invariance of the first functor by \Cref{lem:flasquenessimplieshomotopyinvariance}.
+\begin{proof} The long exact sequences and excision are immediate from Lemmas~\ref{lem:Willettssurjectivity} and~\ref{lem:sHigCorExcision}.
+The coronality axiom for the second one is clear, because $\sHigCor(K;D)=0$ for all relatively compact spaces $K$.

+The flasqueness axiom for the first one follows from \ref{lem:sHigCorRedFlasque} for the absolute groups together with the long exact sequence for the relative groups.
+Flasqueness also implies the homotopy invariance of the first functor by Lemma~\ref{lem:flasquenessimplieshomotopyinvariance}.

 The homotopy invariance of the second functor is a bit tricky, but it can also be deduced from the flasqueness of the first one as follows.
-The proof of \Cref{lem:flasquenessimplieshomotopyinvariance} worked by showing that the hypothesis of \Cref{lem:homotopydomainisomorphismlemma} is satisfied.
-Thus, we already know that the first functor $\K_{1-*}(\sHigCorRed(-,-;D))$ satisfies this assumption and it remains to show that the second functor $\K_{1-*}(\sHigCor(-,-;D))$ does so as well.
-For pairs $(X,A)$ with $A\not=0$ the two functors agree, so we only have to consider the absolute case.
+The proof of Lemma~\ref{lem:flasquenessimplieshomotopyinvariance} worked by showing that the hypothesis of Lemma~\ref{lem:homotopydomainisomorphismlemma} is satisfied.
+Thus, we already know that the first functor $\K_{1-*}\big(\sHigCorRed(-,-;D)\big)$ satisfies this hypothesis and it remains to show that the second functor $\K_{1-*}(\sHigCor(-,-;D))$ does so as well.
+Given any pair $(X,A)$ of proper metric spaces, we denote by $\coarsecomp\coloneqq\coarsecomp(X,A)$ the set of those coarse components of $X$ which do not contain any points of $A$.
 Then there are canonical short exact sequences